rdfostrich/article-jws2018-ostrich/content/evaluation.md

 ### Discussion

 In this section, we interpret and discuss the results from previous section.
-We discuss the ingestion, query evaluation and offset efficiency.
+We discuss the ingestion, query evaluation, offset efficiency and test our hypotheses.

 #### Ingestion
 For all evaluated cases, OSTRICH is slower than all other approaches when ingesting new data.